 Another great way to gain experience is interning at a licensed salon.
 You’ll be able to observe and learn from professionals, as well as work on refining your skills.

-Step #4: Secure that license
+Step #4: Get a state-issued license

 Your cosmetology degree is just part of the puzzle.
 To style hair professionally, you need a state-issued license.